Facilitating and Conducting Research

 Limited evidence, research regulations, and few research studies on medical marijuana leave us with unknowns related to medical marijuana use.
 We are working to change that.

 Advancing Research Findings through Involvement

 Support research by participating in research as a participant, collaborating on research projects, or supporting research progress by making a gift.

 CCORC brings together researchers studying medical marijuana

-Medical marijuana researchers, clinicians, policymakers and trainees gathered in Orlando on May 19-20 for the second annual Cannabis Clinical Outcomes Research Conference.
-The event attracted more than 100 participants to discuss the ever-changing landscape of medical marijuana research in Florida and beyond.
+Medical marijuana researchers, clinicians, policymakers and trainees gathered in Orlando on May 18-19 for the third annual Cannabis Clinical Outcomes Research Conference.
+The event featured more than 50 abstract presentations related to the ever-changing landscape of medical marijuana research in Florida and beyond.

 About the Consortium

 Established in June 2019, the Consortium for Medical Marijuana Clinical Outcomes conducts, shares, and supports research on the effects of medical marijuana on health conditions and symptoms.